keshwans/access-robot/retros/week-1.md

   *  How can you improve productivity and get the most work done within the next week?
 Just keep killing it.

 **Mentor Comments**:
-8/22: Retro notes were sent to mentors 8/17, will be updated when feedback is received.

 Kenny: My only note was with Jae about building the robot.
 That might take too long to implement -- but since Ramona finished building it, it's not a big issue.

+Jeff: No notes, you're doing what I would do.